 - Strengthen coordination across data systems, and the use of data to improve health outcomes and monitor use of Federal funds.

 - Ensure coordinated program planning and administration.

 - Promote resource allocation that has the greatest impact on achieving the Strategy goals.

 STEP 4.B: Develop improved mechanisms to monitor and report on progress toward achieving national goals.

 - Strengthen the timely availability and use of data.

 - Provide regular public reporting on Strategy goals.

 - Enhance program accountability.

 Indicators of Progress

-The Strategy includes 10 indicators to monitor annual progress towards achieving the goals of the Strategy.
+The Strategy identifies 10 indicators to monitor annual progress towards achieving the goals of the Strategy.
 Each year, the Centers for Disease Control and Prevention (CDC) produces a report that includes the annual data for the Strategy’s indicators.
 The White House Office of National AIDS Policy (ONAP) has the responsibility for assessing the annual indicator data against the annual targets for each indicator to report on progress towards the 2020 indicator targets.
-In July 2016, on the anniversary of the updated National HIV/AIDS Strategy, ONAP released an updated Indicator Supplement (PDF 481 KB).
-As part of the Indicator Supplement, ONAP also released an infographic (PDF 39.5 KB) summarizing progress in meeting the Strategy’s annual targets.
+In December 2016, ONAP released a revised Indicator Supplement (PDF 376 KB), including three new developmental indicators on HIV-related stigma, uptake of PrEP (pre-exposure prophylaxis), and HIV among transgender persons.
+As part of the Indicator Supplement, ONAP also released an infographic (JPG 171 KB) summarizing progress in meeting the Strategy’s annual targets.